getjavelin/documentation/docs/javelin-core/integration.md

 )

 prompt = ChatPromptTemplate.from_messages([
-    ("system", "You are a helpful assistant."),
+    ("system", "Hello, you are a helpful scientific assistant."), ("user", "{input}")
-    ("user", "{input}")
 ])